Rathfarnham: Loreto Abbey

-After his death in 1795 the house was purchased by George Grierson, the King's Printer in Ireland, who resided here for a few years.
+After his death in 1795, the house was purchased by George Grierson, the King's Printer in Ireland, who resided here for a few years.
 When Grierson moved to his new abode in Woodtown in 1800 the house remained unoccupied until 1821, when it was purchased by the Most Rev. Dr Murray for the newly founded Loreto Order.

-The foundress Rev. Mother Mary Teresa Ball made a number of improvements to the place.
-She is said to have added a storey to the old house although there is no evidence from the exterior to support this.
-Many additions have been made over the years, the church was built in 1840, the novitiate in 1863 and six years later St Joseph's wing which contains the concert hall and refectory.
+According to local historian Patrick Healy (2005), the "foundress Rev. Mother Mary Frances Teresa Ball made many improvements to the place".
+Additions have been made over the years, including a church (built in 1840), the novitiate (in 1863) and St Joseph's wing (built c.
+1869) which contains the concert hall and refectory.
 St Anthony's wing was erected in 1896, St Francis Xavier's in 1903 and the Lisieux building in 1932 for the accommodation of visiting prelates to the Eucharistic Congress.
 In the 1920s, novice Agnes Bojaxhiu (later to become Mother Teresa) came to Loreto Abbey to learn English.
 This was the language the Sisters of Loreto used to teach school children in India.